-Here are some of the artists and places associated with them from the past.
+Below are some of the artists and places associated with them, from the past.
 Please let us know if there is more local information to add or corrections to make.
-The information will be stored in the Fittleworth Archive Resource (contact via the Parish Clerk) for the village to share.
+The information will be stored in the Fittleworth Archive Resource (contact email@example.com) for the village to share.
 Paintings from some of these artists can be seen at https://fittleworth.wordpress.com/art/ :-

 H Arnold 1872-1915; there is a painting at The Swan Inn, Fittleworth; views of the Downs, cottage scenes.

-Madeleine Atkins;c c1905-? local painter who discovered her ability as a watercolourist late in life – work chosen for Mall Gallery when 100 years old.
+Madeleine Atkins;c c1905-? local painter who discovered her ability as a watercolourist late in life – her work was chosen for Mall Gallery when 100 years old.

 Berenger Benger 1868-1935; lived for some time at The Grange, Hesworth Lane.
 His paintings include ‘In the Grange Garden’ painted while he lived there.
 Painted mainly watercolours.

 The Grange also has earlier interesting links with art; Conrad and Effie Herapath rented it for several (mainly) Summers in the 1880s and 90s.
-Effie was artistic herself and her father was the sculptor Sir Joseph Edgar Boehm (sculptor; see the next entry).
+Effie was ‘artistic’; her father was the sculptor Sir Joseph Edgar Boehm (sculptor; see the later entry).
 Conrad’s sister was Marion Sambourne, whose husband was ‘First Cartoonist’ at Punch magazine, Linley Sambourne.
-Their home can be visited at 18, Stafford Terrace; Marion has chronicled detailed accounts of life both there and in their many visits to Fittleworth.
+Their home can be visited at 18, Stafford Terrace, Kensington; Marion has chronicled detailed accounts of life both there and in their many visits to Fittleworth.
+Linley and other members of the family visited The Swan Inn.

 Sir Joseph Edgar Boehm 1834-1890 Boehm’s daughter rented The Grange during the 1880/90s.
 He was the sculptor of the Wellington statue at Hyde Park Corner, the Victoria Jubilee coins and many other sculptures.
 Ref.
 The Grange notes at the Fittleworth History Archive Resource.